otto-de/TeamDojo/README.md

 If they reach a new ability level, they will be rewarded with a cool new Team Avatar, Level Rewards - like a virtual belt -  and topic specific Badges.
-TeamDojo also calculates scores, based on specific skill, level and badge ranking/difficulty and ranks the teams by the amount of their reached scores.
+TeamDojo also calculates scores, based on specific skill, level and badge ranking/difficulty and ranks the teams by the amount of their achieved scores.

 ![screencast](screencast.gif "Screencast")